 Your handicap merely determines your potential as a player, using the best 10 scores out of a total of 20.
 Because of this, you would normally shoot approximately 3 scores above your handicap relative to par.

-Which golf irons are best for a mid handicapper?
+Which are the best golf irons for mid handicappers?

 Using the right equipment is one of the best ways to improve as a golf player.
 Since mid handicappers comprise the largest percentage of golfers, golf equipment manufacturers have worked on creating clubs that match the play styles of high, mid, and low handicappers.
 That is why you should always look to purchase only the best 2021 golf irons for mid-handicap golfers.

 What makes an iron suitable for mid handicappers?

 The best golf irons for a mid handicapper are typically known as game-improvement irons.
 They tend to have a wider central hitting zone that enables you to shoot your mishits straighter and farther.
-These irons tend to be forgiving and designed to help you improve your shot-making quality.
+These mid-handicap irons tend to be forgiving and designed to help you improve your shot-making quality.
 If your handicap becomes lower, you may switch to players clubs, known for providing consistent and solid strikes.